JolietCyborgs4241/cyborg_sensing/README.md

 #### Physical Recording

 During testing and competition activities, it would be very useful to record the robot from several different locations to capture how it physically controls the robot.
-If possible, this should be done in a manner that captures the robot in slow motion for more detailed analysis of the phyical movements of the robot as well as capturing any Visual Tracing indications.
+If possible, this should be done in a manner that captures the robot in slow motion for more detailed analysis of the physical movements of the robot as well as capturing any Visual Tracing indications.

 ## Key programming concepts to know to understand the code